Nasi ulam: In Indonesia

+In Malaysia

+Nasi ulam comes from Kedah, in northern Peninsular Malaysia created by Kedahan Malays.
+Ulam comes from the Malay word meaning vegetables which are tradisional Malay raw vegetables.
+Nasi ulam in Malaysia needs three components which are carbohydrates (rice), protein (fried fish) and vegetables (ulam).
+The main ingredients are at least five to ten types of tradisional Malay raw vegetables (Ulam; cosmos caudatus leaves, cashew leaves, water celery, wild betel leaves, torch ginger, Vietnamese coriander) galangal, lemongrass, ginger, red onion, black pepper, shredded fried fish and rice.
+It is mixed in a large bowl then added Kerisik (Malaysian coconut paste) mix again then serve on a plate.
+The six main ingredients at the beginning are traditional Malay vegetables.
+Nasi ulam in Malaysia is healthier than Nasi ulam Betawi.

+Meanwhile, the Penang Peranakan version of Nasi Ulam has ingredients like Vietnamese coriander leaves, mint leaves, kaffir lime leaves, turmeric leaf, wild betel leaves, sand ginger leaves, fresh shallot, lemongrass, salted fish, dried shrimps, grated coconut & pepper.
+The five main ingredients ahead are the main ingredients of Peranakan cuisine in Malaysia.

+It is different from Nasi ulam betawi which only puts components such as vegetables, meat and crackers as a side dish.
+If you want to eat it, just mix it.

 Variants

 Indonesia

 In Indonesia, nasi ulam can be found in Betawi (native Jakartans) cuisine as well as Bali and Sumatran Malay.

 In Jakarta there are two types of nasi ulam, the wet (soupy) nasi ulam of northern and central Jakarta, and dry one of southern Jakarta.
 In Indonesia, nasi ulam usually spiced with kemangi herb, chili, sliced cucumber and sprinkled with peanuts granule and serundeng (grated and sauteed coconut).
 An array of other additional dishes are often added on top of nasi ulam, such as dendeng (beef jerky), telur dadar (omelette), perkedel (mashed potato fritter), fried tofu or tempeh, and krupuk.

 Malaysia

 Nasi ulam in Malaysia consist of cold boiled rice that is mixed with shredded herbs such as daun kaduk (wild pepper leaf), pucuk gajus (cashew leaf shoots), onions etc. Kerisik and other spices are also added.
 Sometimes shredded fried fish is mixed in.
 This version is common in northwest Peninsular Malaysia.
 A type of nasi ulam in northeast Peninsular Malaysia, in which the rice is dyed blue, is called nasi kerabu.